sohamg510-06/StudentFeedback_System/README.md

 # Student Feedback Management System

-A full-stack web application for collecting, managing, and analyzing student feedback efficiently.
+A modern full-stack web application designed to collect, manage, and analyze student feedback efficiently.
+This project demonstrates frontend-backend integration using React and Java with a structured and scalable approach.

 ## 🚀 Tech Stack